India Office Records

 The India Office Records are a very large collection of documents relating to the administration of India from 1600 to 1947, the period spanning Company and British rule in India.
 The archive is held in London by the British Library and is publicly accessible.
-It is complemented further by the India Papers collection at the National Library of Scotland in Edinburgh.
+It is complemented further by The India Papers collection at the National Library of Scotland in Edinburgh.

 The records come from four main sources: the English and later British East India Company (1600–1858), the Board of Control (1784–1858), the India Office (1858–1947), and the Burma Office (1937–48).
 The collection also includes records from many smaller related institutions.
 Overall, the collection is made up of approximately 175,000 items, including official publications and records, manuscripts, photographs, printed maps and private papers.
 These items take up approximately nine miles of shelving units.

 Historical background

 The historical scope of the records begins in 1600, when the East India Company was granted exclusive rights to trade in much of Asia, including the entire Indian subcontinent.
 During its first 100 years, much of the East India Company's energy was involved in maintaining its trade privileges, as it faced competition from domestic and international companies.

 Although the East India Company was established as a trading company, it became more and more involved in local affairs in India during the early 18th century, and eventually came to hold large swaths of land in the subcontinent.
 In the mid-18th century, the Company began to undertake a governmental role in large parts of India, in order to organize the nascent colony to better facilitate trade.

 In an effort to increase its own involvement in the administration of India, the British Government passed Pitt's India Act in 1784, which established the Board of Control to direct the East India Company in its governing role.

 In 1858, in the aftermath of the Indian Rebellion of 1857, the British government abolished the East India Company's right to govern India, and brought the subcontinent directly under the control of the British Empire.
 The India Office, under the direction of the Secretary of State for India, was established to maintain administrative control over the increasingly important colony.
-In 1937, a separate Burma Office was established to alleviate some of the India Office's administrative burden.
+In 1937, a separate Burma Office was established with the separation of Burma from India under the terms of the Government of India Act 1935.